 Back In 2000, I bought a leasehold flat in Hampton.
 Conveyancing and Bank of Scotland mortgage are in place.
 I have received a letter from someone saying they have taken over the freehold.
 Attached was a ground rent demand for rent dating back to 1992.
 The conveyancing solicitor in Hampton who previously acted has long since retired.
 Do I pay?

 First contact HMLR to be sure that this person is indeed the new freeholder.
 It is not necessary to incur the fees of a Hampton conveyancing solicitor to do this as you can do this on the Land Registry website for £3.
 Rest assured that in any event, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 I am the proprietor of a two-bedroom flat in Hampton.
 Given that I can not reach agreement with the landlord, can the Leasehold valuation Tribunal determine the sum due for the purchase of the freehold?

 in cases where there is a absentee landlord or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to make a decision on the price.

 An example of a Lease Extension case for a Hampton residence is 147 Redford Close in June 2012.
 The Tribunal determined the lease extension premium to be at £4,200 This case affected 1 flat.
-The number of years remaining on the existing lease(s) was 82.93 years.
+The unexpired term was 82.93 years.